Frequently Asked Questions

 - A place for all building communication

-- Access and view your current balance 24/7 and make payments using your credit card – it is convenient, easy-to-use, and secure
+- Access to view your current balance 24/7 and make payments using your credit card – it is convenient, easy-to-use, and secure

-- Personal messaging system to reach your Community Manager, Resident Manager or Council/Board
+- Personal messaging system to reach your Community Manager or Resident Manager

 - Past meeting minutes